James-Harkin/stock-analysis/README.md

 # stock-analysis
 ## Overview:
 Steve wanted to look into stocks for oil companies because his parents were considering investing.
+The script he is using is too slow and he isn't getting the results he wants.
 We prepared Steve a script that could help him analyize thousands of lines of code efficiently.
-The script creates a spreadsheet to show help how successful stocks were in a certain year.
 ## Results:
 They both run very fast!
 Much faster than the original.
 ![2017](https://github.com/James-Harkin/stock-analysis/blob/main/Resources/VBA_Challenge_2017.png?)